RustFestEU/blog.rustfest.eu/_posts/2017-09-10-this-week-in-rustfest-10-progress.md

 ## More Tickets

-We'll be releasing another batch of tickets on Monday Sept 11.
+We'll be releasing another batch of tickets on Monday Sept 11 at 00:01.
 This will be your last chance to get a normal (or student) ticket for RustFest.
 As before you'll be able to purchase your tickets via [🎟 this link 🎟](https://ti.to/asquera-event-ug/rustfest-zurich/).
 We hope to see you there!

 ## Speaker/Workshop Announcements